arackaf/mongo-graphql-starter/README.md

 #### Customizing the location of your hooks file.

-If you'd like your hooks defined elsewhere, place the file where desired, and specify the path to it when creating your GraphQL endpoint, like this
+If you'd like your hooks defined elsewhere, place the file where desired, and specify the path to it in the `hooks` value of your options when creating your GraphQL endpoint, like this

 ```javascript
 createGraphqlSchema(projectSetupE, path.resolve("./test/testProject5"), { hooks: path.resolve(__dirname, "./projectSetup_Hooks.js") })